markkerry/markkerry-hugo/content/posts/2022/03/ubuntu-kubernetes-virtualbox/index.md

 | ---------| -------- | ------------------------------------------------------------ |
 | adminbox | 10.0.2.5 | Jump box from host with SSH access to all on the Nat network |

-In this post will be using the same setup to build a Kubernetes cluster.
+In this post will be using the same setup to build a Kubernetes cluster and deploy an nginx container.
 I have created a further 3 VMs also connected to the KubeNatNetwork.
 Note: these only have one network adapter.

 * network address: 10.0.2.0/24
 * default gateway: 10.0.2.2